mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.2.1-Release-Notes.md

 The default value of the configuration parameter `detect_standalone_master` has been changed from `false` to `true`.

+### ReadWritesplit

+The default value of `strict_multi_stmt` was changed to `false` to make usage of atomic compound statements and multi-statement queries less restrictive and to align it with the default value of `strict_sp_calls`.

+Most cases where the functionality of `strict_multi_stmt` was triggered were cases where the added safety of locking a session to the master did more harm than it did good.

+The only case where `strict_multi_stmt` should be enabled is when a multi-statement or a compound statement modifies the state of the session.
+This is not a good practice and a change in the client side behavior is advised.

 ## Dropped Features

 ## New Features